ppaschos/management-1/docs/policies.md

   will discuss with the Chief of Staff and Executive Director the reasons for the delay, risks associated with leaving privileges (and so forth) intact for longer, and a planned completion date.

-## Handling Security Incident Reports
+## Handling Security Recommendations

-When the OSG Security team produces a final report on an OSG security incident:
+When the OSG Security team issues recommendations, for example as part of a final report on an OSG security incident or exercise:

-1. The Security team submits the report, including recommendations, to the OSG Executive Team.
+1. The Security team submits the recommendations (or containing report) to the OSG Executive Team.

 1. The OSG Deputy Executive Director annotates each recommendation to indicate:

     -   If OSG has implemented the recommendation already, and if so, how;

-    -   If the recommendation has not yet been implemented, provide a rough estimate of effort required to implement it broken down by OSG area; and
+    -   If the recommendation has not yet been implemented, a rough estimate of effort required to implement it broken down by OSG area; and

     -   Any additional thoughts and feedback gathered from the Area Coordinators

-1. The Deputy forwards the annotated recommendations document to the Project Office to schedule a discussion at the next PI Meeting to decide how to move forward.
+1. The Deputy forwards the annotated recommendations document to the appropriate project offices (e.g., PATh, IRIS-HEP) to schedule a discussion at the next relevant project meeting to decide how to move forward.

+1. Once the project team(s) discuss the document, the OSG Executive Director informs the OSG Executive Team and OSG Area Coordinators of what actions, if any, will be taken on each recommendation.